 If you’re not able to commit to the items previously mentioned to provide the necessary care for a Great Dane then the breed may not be the best fit for you.
 This isn’t to say that you can never have a Great Dane in your family, just that it may take time and changes to occur before you’re ready for them.

-When or if that does happen, it will make having waited that much joyful knowing that you did what was best for them!
+When or if that does happen, it will make having waited for that much joy knowing that you did what was best for them!

 If you’re looking for a list of reasons why you should get a Great Dane, then make sure to take a look at my article HERE.